An Olympic champion at 19, Seattle’s Nevin Harrison continues to dream big: ‘It’s time for me to do the impossible’

 Before all that, Harrison will make a stop back home this week to take part in the Seattle Sports Star of the Year banquet, hosted by the Seattle Sports Commission at The Westin Seattle on Thursday night.

 Harrison is one of seven nominees for the women’s Sports Star of the Year award, joined by Sophia Chilczuk (Seattle Pacific soccer), Jess Fishlock (OL Reign), Katie Holloway (volleyball Paralympian), Jewell Loyd (Seattle Storm), Gabbie Plain (UW softball) and Ella May Powell (UW volleyball).
+The nominees for men’s Sports Star of the Year are Eric Barriere (Eastern Washington football), Mitch Haniger (Mariners), Corey Kispert (Gonzaga basketball), Tyler Lockett (Seahawks), Cristian Roldan (Sounders), Dylan Teves (UW soccer) and UW men’s rowing.

 A 2020 Roosevelt High School graduate who got her start canoeing on Green Lake, Harrison said she was heartened by messages she received on social media from folks all around Seattle during the Olympics last summer.
 Her parents still live here, and while she doesn’t envision moving back any time soon — “I just love the (San Diego) sun too much,” she said with a laugh — Seattle will always be home.